Snaacky/thewiki/docs/tutorials/comparison.md

   ```

 !!!warning
 Downscaling is generally not recommended.
-We suggest upscaling your sources to match the highest resolution unless you have a specific reason (e.g. comparing how a higher resolution file would compare on a lower resolution display).
+We suggest upscaling your sources to match the highest resolution unless you have a specific reason (e.g. comparing how a higher resolution file would look on a lower resolution display).
 !!!

 #### Trimming